-Just as you play a vital role in ensuring the security of your home and your possessions, you too share in the responsibility for ensuring that your personal information is adequately protected.
+You ensure the security of your home and your possessions, and you must also ensure that your personal information is adequately protected.

 In order for us to ensure that only you are accessing your accounts, we need a unique way of knowing that it's you.
 Just as the key to your home protects unwanted entry, the online banking ‘key’—your Personal Access Code (PAC)—ensures that only you can access your accounts.

 Please ensure that your Personal Access Code is protected by following these security practices:

 - Select a PAC that is easy for you to remember but difficult for others to guess.

 - Do not select a part of your PIN (your ATM ‘key’) or any other password.